Ethnoreligious group: Jews

-In the United States, the increasing rate of mixed marriages has led to attempts to facilitate conversion of the spouse, although conversion to facilitate marriage is strongly discouraged by traditional Jewish law.
-If a non-Jewish woman marrying a Jewish man does not convert, then although traditional interpretations of Jewish law recognize only descent along the maternal line, Reform Judaism will recognize a child born of the marriage as Jewish based on patrilineal descent if that child has "established through appropriate and timely public and formal acts of identification with the Jewish faith and people" that the child self-identifies as Jewish.
-In actual practice, most Reform Jews affirm patrilineal descent as a valid means of Jewish identification, particularly if the individual was "raised Jewish".
+Traditional interpretations of Jewish law recognize descent only along the maternal line.In the United States, the increasing rate of mixed marriages has led to attempts to facilitate conversion of the spouse, although traditional Jewish law strongly discourages conversion to facilitate marriage.
+However, if a non-Jewish woman marrying a Jewish man does not convert, Reform Judaism will recognize a child born of the marriage as Jewish based on patrilineal descent if that child has "established through appropriate and timely public and formal acts of identification with the Jewish faith and people," thereby self-identifying as Jewish.
+In actual practice, most Reform Jews affirm patrilineal descent as a valid means of Jewish identification, particularly if the individual was "raised Jewish."
+Reconstructionist Judaism takes a similar view, considering a child Jewish "if the parents have committed themselves to rear their children as Jews by providing circumcision for boys, Jewish education for boys and girls, and if the children fulfill the requirements for bar/bat mitzvah or confirmation."
+Like the Orthodox, Conservative Judaism does not recognize patrilineal descent.

-Israeli national identity is linked with Jewish identity as a result of Zionism.
-In Israel, Jewish religious courts have authority over personal status matters, which has led to friction with secular Jews who sometimes find they must leave the country in order to marry or divorce, particularly in relation to the inherited status of mamzer, the marriage of males from the priestly line, persons not recognized as Jewish by the rabbinate, and in cases of agunot.
-The Israeli rabbinate only recognizes certain approved Orthodox rabbis as legitimate, which has led to friction with Diaspora Jews who for centuries never had an overarching authority.
+In Israel, the Declaration of Independence expressly proclaimed Israel as a Jewish state, and many of the subsequent Basic Laws of Israel refer to Israel in similar language.
+Israeli national identity is thus linked with Jewish identity as a result of Zionism.
+In Israeli law, religious courts have authority over marriage and other personal status matters for their respective communities (which the state inherited from the Ottoman millet system as preserved under British Mandatory rule and codified in Israeli statutes).
+That religious courts have this authority instead of non-religious institutions has led to friction with, for example, secular Jews who sometimes find they must leave the country in order to marry or divorce.
+The majority of these cases relate to individuals not recognized as Jewish by the official rabbinate, to the inherited status of mamzer (a person conceived in certain forbidden relationships or incest), the marriage of males from the priestly line—kohanim (kohen), and to agunot, women who have not been able to receive a religious divorce decree from their husbands.
+The Israeli rabbinate recognizes only certain approved Orthodox rabbis as legitimate, which has led to friction with Diaspora Jews who for centuries never had an overarching authority.